Skip to Content

 The skills you will learn in the Master of Analytics meet the growing demand for graduates capable of harvesting, processing, analysing and presenting data in ways that encourage informed and effective organisational decision making.
 You will learn how to extract useful information from big data, while maintaining data security and privacy.

 This will open up to you the increasing numbers of roles for people who can combine business skills with data analysis and who have excellent communication skills.

 Your course of study in the Master of Analytics will cover fundamental data analysis tools, including data mining, statistics, and econometrics.
-You will then learn how these tools are applied in a business specialisation of your choosing: marketing, finance, or supply chain management.
+You will then learn how these tools are applied in a business specialisation of either marketing or finance.
 In the last phase of study you will complete an applied analytics project, where the knowledge and skills you have learnt will be utilised to address a real-world problem in collaboration with an organisation.

 Our lecturers are actively researching, bringing the most relevant developments in business theory and practice to your study.

 This qualification is a 180-credit programme, so can be completed in 12 months of full-time study, or over a longer period of part-time study.